hypothesis/h/docs/developing/code-style.rst

 See the `Hypothesis Front-end Toolkit`_ repository for documentation on code style and tooling for JavaScript, CSS and HTML.

 We use `ESLint <https://eslint.org>`_ for linting front-end code.
-Use ``gulp lint`` to run ESlint locally.
+Use ``make frontend-lint`` to run ESlint locally.
 You may find it helpful to install an ESLint plugin for your editor to get live feedback as you make changes.

 .. _Hypothesis Front-end Toolkit: https://github.com/hypothesis/frontend-toolkit